IoT Security Risks: Real Examples

 The second step is encrypting, the process of making information completely unreadable to all but specified programs or people.
 If your data is encrypted and a hacker reaches your personal or corporate information, at least it will take him a good time trying to figure out the puzzle.

 3. Connected Cars

-There are some security experts who have shown how security systems of big automative brands could be vulnerable.
+There are some security experts who have shown how the security systems of big automotive brands could be vulnerable.
 A quick Google search even points out to DIY articles of amateurs hacking cars.
 One of the most famous examples was featured by Wired, showing how two experts took absolute control of a Jeep.
 Want to see what happened?
 Here it is:

 As everything gets connected to the Internet, more malicious parties will get attracted by it and attempt to do harm.
 If we consider that this industry is going to grow rapidly, so does the risk.
 Here are the most important lessons you should follow: